amargurnale/ospf-failover-redundant-enterprise-network/README.md

 ## Failover Testing

-The primary routing path was intentionally interrupted to simulate a network link failure.
+The primary link between R1 and R2 was intentionally shut down to simulate a network link failure.

+After the link failure, the OSPF neighbor relationship between R1 and R2 went down.

-After the failure, OSPF detected the topology change and recalculated the available routes.
-Traffic was automatically redirected through the alternate routing path.
+OSPF recalculated the available route and traffic was redirected through the alternate path:

-The network was then restored and OSPF neighbor relationships were verified again.

-This demonstrates how dynamic routing and redundant paths can maintain network connectivity during link failures.
+PC1 → R1 → R3 → R4 → PC2

+After restoring the R1-R2 link, the OSPF neighbor relationship was established again and the original path became available.

 ---